How To Grow Kale From Seed Indoors

 Dwarf Blue Curl Kale

-Dwarf Blue Curl Kale is a great choice for containers.
-It's easy to grow and a reliable compact variety.
-If you're just getting started this is probably a great choice for you.
+Dwarf Blue Curl Kale is an excellent choice for containers.
+It's easy to grow and a reliable, compact variety.
+If you're just getting started this is probably an excellent choice for you.

 Premier Kale

-Click here to see these seeds available on Amazon.
+Click here to buy these seeds on Amazon.

 Red Russian Kale

-The best time to plant your seeds is from early spring to early summer which will allow you to harvest into the winter if you take care of your kale.
+The best time to plant your seeds is from early spring to early summer, allowing you to harvest into the winter if you take care of your kale.

 Choosing The Right Soil